Mewsicc/bank-library-system/README.md

 --data-raw ''
 ```
 ### 3. /books/name/{name}
-This API return a list of book by name
+This API returns a list of books by name
 <pre>
  request:
   method: GET